jordanlevy001/ML_Wine_Quality/README.md

 # Machine Learning: Wine Quality Scores

 ## Project Overview
-Use machine learning to predict the overall quality score (likeability) of various wines
+The goal of this project is to use linear regression and machine learning to predict the overall quality score (likeability) of various wines.
+The data for this project was obtained with free use from [Kaggle](https://www.kaggle.com/yasserh/wine-quality-dataset).

 ## Technology/Software Utilized
 - Google Colab